chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-benard-convection/rayleigh-benard-convection.rst

 Description of the Case
 -----------------------------

-In this example, we evaluate the performance of the ``gls_navier_stokes`` solver in the simulation of the stability of natural convection within a two-dimensional rectangular domain.
+In this example, we evaluate the performance of the ``lethe-fluid`` solver in the simulation of the stability of natural convection within a two-dimensional rectangular domain.
 The following schematic describes the geometry and dimensions of the simulation in the :math:`(x,y)` plane:

 .. image:: images/geometry.png
     :alt: Schematic